Gary H. Glover

 Thomason ME; Foland LC; Glover GH.
 Calibration of BOLD fMRI using Breath-holding reduces group variance during a cognitive task.
 Human Brain Mapping 28:59-68 (2007).

-Bio sketch with list of publications.
+CV with list of publications.

 Some publications in PDF.